DjCrqss/Woot-verlay/README.md

 This uses a browser source.
 - Follow the steps above first
 - Add a new Browser Source to your scene and label it.
-- Set the URL to the address of the PressureClient loaded in your webpage (it should look something like file:///C:/Users....../Downloads/PressureClient.html)
+- Set the URL to `https://djcrqss.github.io/Woot-verlay/index.html`
 - I recommend setting width to 800 and height to 200, and leave the next two options unticked
 - In Custom CSS, add the line `.optionalInfo{ display: none;}` below the first pre-added line
 - Once you have added all the keys, then add the line `#keyPool{display: none;}` which hides the sidebar